wesley-pribadi/tp/docs/UserGuide.md

 Most actions in TAA happen within a **group context**.

-- You select a group using:
+- You switch into a group using:
 ```
 switchgroup g/GROUP_NAME
 ```